A climate change dashboard for the Hudson Valley

 Snowfall ❄️

 Snow.
-At the end of the day, it’s the primary reason why I write this newsletter!
+At the end of the day, it’s the primary reason why I write about the weather.

-Our gradual trend toward lower annual snowfall over the last decade is likely linked to our rising temperatures.
+Our gradual trend toward lower annual snowfall over the last decade is linked to rising temperatures.

-When 32 degrees becomes 34 or 35, it’s simply harder for precipitation to fall as all snow.
+When 32 degrees becomes 34 or 35, it’s simply harder for precipitation to fall as snow.

 Still, there is a good deal of variability in our year-to-year snowfall and a warming climate doesn’t preclude very snowy winters on occasion, but it would seem that winters aren’t quite what they used to be.

-In short, the coldest winters are behind us and most of the snowiest ones probably are too 🫤
+In short, the coldest winters are behind us and the snowiest ones probably are too 🫤

 Cloud cover ☁️

 This chart shows how annual average cloud cover has changed over the decades.
-In the last decade, there’s been a gentle upward slope, probably linked to increasing atmospheric moisture content.
+There’s a gentle upward slope, probably linked to increasing atmospheric moisture content.

 Increased cloud cover can trap heat near the Earth’s surface, hence why monitoring it is important.